evkx/evkx.github.io/content/models/honda/prologue/Prologue_FWD/_index.md

 ## Drivetrain

 The Honda Prologue FWD has a front-wheel drive system supported by one motor on the front axle.
-The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension